z-fabian/dirac-diffusion/README.md

 ![](assets/overview.png)
 We introduce a novel framework for solving inverse problems using a generalized notion of diffusion that mimics the corruption process of a particular image degradation.
-Our method maintains data consistency throughout the reverse diffusion process allowing us to early-stop during reconstruction and felxibly trade off perceptual quality for lower distortion.
+Our method maintains data consistency throughout the reverse diffusion process allowing us to early-stop during reconstruction and flexibly trade off perceptual quality for lower distortion.

 | ![Image 1](assets/deblur_celeba256.gif) | ![Image 2](assets/deblur_imagenet.gif) | ![Image 3](assets/inpaint_celeba256.gif) | ![Image 4](assets/inpaint_imagenet.gif) |
 |:-----------------------------------:|:-----------------------------------:|:-----------------------------------:|:-----------------------------------:|